Ambedkar Nagar Hospital: History

-Ambedkar Nagar Hospital is a public hospital in Ambedkar Nagar assembly constituency, Delhi.
-The foundation stone was laid in 2013 by Union Minister for Health and Family Welfare Ghulam Nabi Azad and the Chief Minister of Delhi Sheila Dikshit.
+The foundation stone of the hospital was laid in August 2013 by Union Minister for Health and Family Welfare, Ghulam Nabi Azad, along with the then Chief Minister of Delhi Sheila Dikshit.
 In 2020, on 9 August, the Chief Minister of Delhi Arvind Kejriwal inaugurated the hospital.

-In August 2020, the 200-bedded COVID Unit with Oxygen facility was inaugurated.
-The Hospital is being built as a 600-bedded multi-specialty hospital in South East District of Delhi.
+The hospital was constructed over the following years as part of the expansion of public healthcare infrastructure in Delhi.